-Join Garrick Chow for an in-depth discussion in this video Working with tracks, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Working with tracks, part of Learning SONAR X2.

 Since you're going to be spending a large portion of your time working with…the Track View, in this movie, I want to go into a little more…detail with it and cover some of the more useful tips and shortcuts that…make you a little bit more efficient as you build it into your projects.…I've opened up a project called Breakdown Mode 01 from the Exercise Files folder.…And this is a nearly complete recording of a project that…we'll use, just so we have some content to work with.…So let's collapse the multidock so we can see more…tracks at once and we'll do the same for the browser.…Again, the keyboard shortcut for the multidock is D and…for the browser, it's B. Alright.…So that gives us a little bit more room to see what we're doing.…So again, the Track View is divided into the Track pane and the Clip pane.…

 Then we have the individual Track controls for each track in the Track pane.…And each track contains one or more clips unless, of…course, you haven't recorded or added anything to the track yet.…So let's listen to a couple seconds of the…